 Perhaps one

-of the most necessary, elusive, frustrating, and often misunderstood areas of
+of the most necessary, elusive, frustrating, and often misunderstood

 the Thoroughbred Racing Industry is the veterinary process.
 According to the Thoroughbred Owners of